exercism/r/exercises/concept/crow-cab/.docs/hints.md

 ## 3. Get Manhattan Distance

-- Remeber, this is the total number of intersections (not including the starting intersection) passed through by the cab while following the grid lines.
+- Remember, this is the total number of intersections (not including the starting intersection) passed through by the cab while following the grid lines.
 - Your function `driver_directions` can be helpful.
 - Other functions that may be helpful are [`Re()` and `Im()`][complex-ref].